flutter/website/src/docs/cookbook/lists/mixed-list.md

 database and convert that data into a list of items.

 For this example, generate a list of items to work with.
 The list contains a header followed by five messages.
-And so on.
+Each message has one of 3 types: `ListItem`, `HeadingItem`, or `MessageItem`.

 <!-- skip -->
 ```dart